ammendes/fiji_macros/README.md

 A compilation of Fiji macros developed during my PhD.

+The code in each macro contains comments to help the user modulate different parameters.

 ## How to use the macros

 1. Download the file.
 2. Open Fiji.
 3. Go to "Plugins -> Macros -> Run" to run the macros or "Plugins -> Macros -> Edit" to edit them.
-4. Select the file to use.
+4. Select the file and click "Open".

 ## List of macros (and what they do):